 Gaining new knowledge about Huntington's disease is a critically important part of developing more effective treatments for HD and ultimately finding a cure.
 The way we discover this new knowledge is through clinical trials and other research studies.

 Opportunities and requirements for participation may vary considerably from one trial or study to another.
 If you are interested in volunteering, our research staff will be happy to help you identify studies you may be eligible for.
-We are always looking for more participants, so please feel free to contact us if you would like more information.
+We are always looking for more participants, so please feel free to contact our research coordinator if you would like more information.

 - Huntington’s Disease Research Fueled By $19 Million From Stem Cell Agency